HELOC Rates 2025: Current Home Equity Line of Credit Rates

 Repayment period

-It’s important to note that HELOC rates are variable, meaning both the interest rate and monthly payments might fluctuate over the repayment period, depending on the prevailing rates and the total amount borrowed.
+It’s important to note that HELOC rates are variable, meaning both the interest rate and monthly payments might fluctuate over the 20-year repayment period, depending on the prevailing interest rates and the total amount borrowed.

 How much does a HELOC cost?